csula/cs201-fall-2014/README.md

 8. Do at home:
    (a) repeat #7 but use nested loops

-For homework assignment, only do question 4b and 8a.
+For homework assignment, only do questions 4b and 8a.

 # Homework 4 (CS201 Section)